tiagoadonis/MIECT_Coursework/README.md

 In this repository there's some coursework developed for Computers and Telematics Engineering course at the University of Aveiro.

-<p>You can find work to some subjects, like:
+You can find some pratical guides resolutions from some subjects, like:

 - Formal Languages and Automata Theory (LFA)
 - Programation I (P1)